awaisrauf/awaisrauf.github.io/_news/new_17.md

 selected: true
 ---

-Four papers accepted at ECCV, MICCAI, ICASSP and SIVP.
+Four papers accepted to ECCV, MICCAI, ICASSP and SIVP.
 Congratulations to the co-authors.